 Pennsylvania has an unprecedented opportunity to drive a real manufacturing renaissance — and to capture the broader benefits to our economy and communities that go with it.
-To learn more about the manufacturing programs offered by the PA Department of Community & Economic Development (DCED), please visit dced.pa.gov/programs.
+To learn more about the manufacturing programs offered by the PA Department of Community & Economic Development (DCED), please visit the DCED Website.

 The PRM program provides an incentive for eligible manufacturers purchasing natural gas containing ethane as a petrochemical feedstock at Pennsylvania facilities.
 For more information and to apply for the Pennsylvania Resource Manufacturing Tax Credit, contact the PA Department of Revenue’s Economic Development Coordinator at 717.772.3896.